Pam Weber

 Artist's Statement

-Even though my finished pieces have been described as whimsical; often incorporating humour, I am very serious about painting.
-I am serious about playing and having fun on my canvas no matter what the subject matter.
-A sense of joy to the viewer, uplifting visuals, is what I want to accomplish when I load my brush with paint.
+Even though my art has been described as whimsical; often incorporating humour, I am very serious about painting.
+I am serious about playing and having fun no matter what the subject matter.
+A sense of joy is presented to the viewer, uplifting visuals on display, it is what I strive to accomplish when I load my brush with paint.

-My process is methodical in practice: I draw with graphite, once I’m satisfied with my image then I apply the acrylic paint, layer upon layer which often includes mark making and stencilling.
-I take great satisfaction in working with my hands.
+My process is methodical in practice: I draw on the substrate with graphite, once I’m satisfied with my image then I apply the acrylic paint, layer upon layer which often includes mark making and stencilling.

 Heavy outlines draw in the eye and the complexity of the surface holds the gaze.
-If my bold, vibrant palette and natural or fabricated world subject matter puts a smile on your face it makes it all worthwhile.
+If my bold, vibrant palette of the natural or fabricated world puts a smile on your face it makes my practice all worthwhile.